MinaProtocol/mina/rfcs/taskforce/0003-Integration-test-infrastructure-spec.md

 A node will encapsulate all the information needed to connect to it and make requests such as sending payments, retrieving a node's status, and so on.
 These requests implemented by the network manager could be using graphql commands.
 Given our intention to make all the cli commands use graphql queries, cli commands that do not currently have a graphql query should have that implemented first.
 Also, care should be taken to not add any test-specific queries/mutations/subscriptions that would not be used by users.

 The interface should also implement functions to start and stop a node that can be triggered at any time by the test program.
 This is particularly needed for testing functionalities like bootstrap and catchup.
 The network infrastructure should facilitate stopping and restarting coda daemon containers (with or w/o persisting the config directory).
 Currently a pod or a container within a pod is restarted automatically every time the daemon terminates.
 This behavior should be changed to support restarting a node on request.

 The following are some of the options to enable restart on request:
     1. Have another process as the root of the container that initiates or terminates coda daemon based on a request from the network manager.
-This requires implementing and maintaining another application.
-    2. Using kubernetes init containers to start/stop coda daemon containers.
-The communication between the network manager and the init containers will have to be facilitated by incorporating some sort of message queues in the deployment architecture.
-This would not require a custom application that needs to be maintained but adds more complexity to the deployment architecture.
-    3. Deleting and redeploying helm releases for stop and start requests from the network manager provided we can persist coda-config.
+    2. Deleting and redeploying helm releases for stop and start requests from the network manager with stateful sets implemented.

+Option 1 requires implementing and maintaining another application but is independent of the infrastructure and decoupled from the test executive.
+It does not change the state of the pod due to containers exiting with zero or non-zero codes and therefore once deployed, no changes are made to the deployment until it is destroyed after the test execution.
+The main process of the container would always be running starting/stopping the local coda daemon process as per requests from the executive.
+However, it is generally not considered as container best practice to include multiple services within a container.
+Option 2 requires implementing stateful sets (which is to be implemented for testnet deployment anyway) and having coda-automation support redeploying specific nodes during the test execution.
+Option two provides a better architecture in terms managing the lifecycle of the nodes.
+However, these are currently not implemented and in the interest of having the test framework up and running to test the interactions between various components in the framework, we would implement a fairly simple puppeteering service while continuing to design the solution that uses stateful sets and incremental deployment.

 ##### Log engine